Bechtel Crew - Assigned 753rd Squadron - August 13, 1944

 On February 23, 1945, while returning from the 458th Bomb Group's mission to bomb the Gera and Reichenbach Marshalling Yards in Germany, Bechtel's crew, flying B-24H 42-50449 HEAVENLY HIDEAWAY, collided with 2Lt Daniel F. Hunt, Jr.s crew (754th Sqdn), flying B-24H 41-29596 HELL'S ANGELS.
 Both ships went down about 10 miles north of Horsham St. Faith, 15 of 18 men being killed.

 Three members of Bechtel's crew were not on the February 23rd mission.
-Lt Paul Collette, bombardier, had been removed from flying status the previous October.
+Lt Paul Collette, navigator, had been removed from flying status the previous October.
 There is no further information available on him.
+It appears that Lt William Torres took over as "bombigator".
 Sgt's Williams and Dromey appear to have gotten into some mischief and were both reduced in rank to Private in October 1944.
 They remained with the 753BS and apparently regained their commander's good graces as both finished out the war with the rank of Sergeant.
 It is not known if either flew any further missions, although in Williams' case it was likely as he was given an additional classification of 866 (RCM).

 Flying in the enlisted men's places with